-For the quarterly period ended March 31, 2008 0 R ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 7 1934 For the transition period from to Commission file number 1-3701 A3 DOD ATION A RPORATION (Exact name of registrant as specified in its charter) Washington (State or other jurisdiction of 91-04624' (I.R.S.
-Emplo incorporation or organization Identification 1411 East Mission Avenue, Spokan (Address of principal executive of 99202-26((Zip Code Reş gistrant's telephone number, in Web site: http://ww cluding area code: 509-489-0500 ww.avistacorp.com (For No mer name, former address and forme ne r fiscal year, if changed since last report) Indicate by check mark whether the Registrant (1) In the preceding 12 months (or for such shorter period the past 90 days.
-Yes ⊠ No 🗆 Indicate by check mark whether the registrant is a l definitions of "large accelerated filer," "accelerated 0 1 0 1 1 Large accelerated filer ⊠ Accelerated filer $\ \square$ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company $\ \Box$ Indicate by check mark whether the Registrant is a shell company (as defined in F Rule 12b-2 of the Exchange Act): Yes □ No ⊠ As of April 18, 2008, 53,050,928 shares of Registra ant's Common Stock, no par va alue (the only class of common stock), were or utstanding.
+For the quarterly period en ded September 30, 2008 OF $\hfill\Box$ Transition report pursuant to section 13 or 15(d) of THE SECURITIES EXCHANGE ACT OF 1934 For the transition period rom to Commission file number 1-3701 AVISTA COR PORATION (Exact name of registrant a Washington (State or other jurisdiction of incorporation or organization) 91-0462470 (I.R.S.
+Employer Identification No.) 1411 East Mission Avenue, Spokane, Washington (Address of principal executive offices) 99202-2600 (Zip Code) Registrant's telephone number, in Web site: http://ww Noi (Former name, former address and former Indicate by check mark whether the Registrant (1) has filed all reports required to the preceding 12 months (or for such shorter period that the Registrant was require the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer $oximes$ Accelerated filer $oximes$ Non-accelerated filer $\square$ Smaller reporting company $\square$ (Do not check if a smaller reporting company) Indicate by check mark whether the Registrant is a shell company (as defined in $\ensuremath{R}$ ule 12b-2 of the Exchange Act): Yes $\square$ No ⊠ As of October 31, 2008, 54,430,678 shares of Registrant's Common Stock, no par value (the only class of common stock), were outstanding.